Pediatric Cancer Survivorship

-The childhood cancer survivorship program at City of Hope provides specialized follow-up care for patients who have completed treatment for cancer or a similar illness that was diagnosed at age 21 or younger.
+The Childhood, Adolescent And Young Adult Survivorship Program at City of Hope provides specialized follow-up care for patients who have completed treatment for cancer or a similar illness that was diagnosed at age 40 or younger.

 Patients who participate in this program are seen every year in a clinic specially designed to meet the follow-up needs of childhood cancer survivors.
 They are evaluated by a team of health care professionals who have expertise in survivorship issues, including a physician or nurse practitioner, a dietitian, and a psychologist or social worker.